-The consequences of academic withdrawal include the student being dropped from any subsequent courses in which the student is registered in the next term and being ineligible for student loan funding.
+The consequences of Academic Withdrawal include the student being dropped from any subsequent courses in which the student is registered in the next term and being ineligible for student loan funding.
 An academically withdrawn student must wait 8 calendar months before returning to SAIT.
 During this waiting period, the student cannot take any courses at SAIT.
-An academically withdrawn student who wishes to return to the program should meet with the academic chair to determine if space is available in the program to accommodate the student return, and to determine changes to graduation requirements.
+An academically withdrawn student who wishes to return to the program should meet with the academic chair/coordinator to determine if space is available in the program to accommodate the student's return, and to determine changes to graduation requirements.
+An academically withdrawn student who wants to return to SAIT into a different program from which the student was withdrawn must apply to and be accepted into the program.

-A student who returns to SAIT after having been academically withdrawn will return on academic probation.
-If the student fails to achieve PGPA for a third time, he/she will be permanently withdrawn from SAIT.
+A student who returns to SAIT in any credit program after having been academically withdrawn will return on academic probation.
+If the student fails to achieve both the SGPA of 2.0 and the CGPA of 2.0 after attempting a minimum of nine additional credits (excluding course withdrawals), the student will be permanently withdrawn from SAIT.
 Academic probation and academic withdrawals are permanently noted on the student's official transcript.

-Note: A student is granted only two attempts to successfully complete each course - the initial registration and one repeat.

-A withdrawal from a course is not considered an attempt.
-The academic chair/coordinator of the school responsible for delivering the course may, in significant extenuating circumstances, approve the student's registration in a course for a third attempt.
+A student is granted only two attempts to successfully complete each course - the initial registration and one repeat.
+A withdrawal from a course is considered an attempt.
+The academic chair/ coordinator of the school responsible for delivering the course may, in significant extenuating circumstances, approve the student's registration in a course for a third attempt.
 The dean of the school responsible for delivering the course may, in significant extenuating circumstances, approve the student's registration in a course for a fourth attempt.
-If the student fails all attempts in the course or its equivalent, a SAIT credential shall not be issued for any program in which that course is a requirement.
+If the student fails all attempts in the course or its equivalent, a SAIT credential shall not be issued for any program, or for any major or specialization in that program, in which that course is a requirement unless the timelines have passed for completion of that credential, as set out in paragraph D.2 of AC.3.1.1 Grading and Progression.